basic salary calculation

 So, your basic salary is ₹33,800.

-Example Calculation in Detail
+Detailed Example Calculation

 Let’s go through a detailed basic salary calculation example to make the process even clearer.